 Our YAB (Youth Advisory Board) is made up of pre-teens and teens who attended Experience Camps and care deeply about helping the public understand how to better support grieving children.
 We give our YAB a mission each month, in which they share insights about grief and reflections from their own journey.
-We will also use their insights and ideas to inform our programming, initiatives, and campaigns.
+We also use their insights and ideas to inform our programming, initiatives, and campaigns.
 Who better to hear from when it comes to childhood grief than young people themselves?
 Our application period for the 2023-24 Youth Advisory Board is currently closed.

 When my father died I was completely lost.
 Experience Camps is a place where I don’t always have to pretend it’s all ok.
 I don’t have to wipe away my tears.

 I want to help people realize that grief is more than a feeling.
 It’s an experience that takes your whole life to go through.
 I want people to know that they’re not alone.

 Being able to talk about grief will make people be much more prepared when they feel it and will help grieving people feel more comfortable.